jmhuer/music_data/README.md

 Now to run this see code below for how we initialize the classes. overall.csv is the list of songs we have in the data.
-Note there is problem.. the overall.csv is messy and the name of the songs are well organzied.
+Note there is problem.. the overall.csv is messy and the name of the songs are not well organzied.
 For example a_team_1_verse.json.
 So sometiems the song will not be found because the llm is looking for a team and it doesnt match a_team_1_verse.
 We need to imporve the retrival approach.

 Anyways, see below for how we run from a given input_text